bramar2/undetectedselenium/README.md

 # Undetected Selenium

-A Java implementation of undetected selenium from popular python library undetected-chromedriver and selenium-stealth
+A Java implementation of undetected selenium from popular python library undetected-chromedriver and selenium-stealth Test Change